maltaweel/eBayScraper/README.md

 <i>Make into Spatial Data</i>

 6. To merge results with location information into the shapefile, run /src/merger/mergeResults.py.
 Then assess output in the /shp file, which is the same as the shapefile input file (TM_WORLD_BORDERS-0.3.shp).
-The namedEntityTotal.csv is used as the input.
+The namedEntityMerged.csv is used as the input.

 <i>Conduct Information Retrieval Tests</i>

-7. To select a random number of NER/dictionary results for further testng the utility of the approach (e.g., using precision-recall tests), run /src/test/randomSelector.py on the namedEntityTotal.csv file.
+7. To select a random number of NER/dictionary results for further testng the utility of the approach (e.g., using precision-recall tests), run /src/test/randomSelector.py on the namedEntityMerged.csv file.